7.3. Structure of the Courts: The Dual Court and Federal Court System

 The U.S. District Courts, also known as “Article III Courts”, are the main trial courts in the federal court system.
 Congress first created these U.S. District Courts in the Judiciary Act of 1789.
 Now, ninety-four U.S. District Courts, located in the states and four territories, handle prosecutions for violations of federal statutes.
 Each state has at least one district, and larger states have up to four districts.
 Each district court is described by reference to the state or geographical segment of the state in which it is located (for example, the U.S. District Court for the Northern District of California).
 The district courts have jurisdiction over all prosecutions brought under federal criminal law and all civil suits brought under federal statutes.
 A criminal trial in the district court is presided over by a judge who is appointed for life by the president with the consent of the Senate.
 Trials in these courts may be jury trials.

-Link to a number of cases filed in U.S. District Courts http://www.uscourts.gov/federal-judicial-caseload-statistics-2018-tables
+Link to several cases filed in U.S. District Courts http://www.uscourts.gov/federal-judicial-caseload-statistics-2018-tables

 Although the U.S. District Courts are primarily trial courts, district court judges also exercise an appellate-type function in their review of petitions for writs of habeas corpus brought by state prisoners.
 Writs of habeas corpus are claims by state and federal prisoners who allege that the government is illegally confining them in violation of the federal constitution.
 The party who loses at the U.S. District Court can appeal the case in the court of appeals for the circuit in which the district court is located.
 These first appeals must be reviewed, and thus are referred to as appeals of right.